yanivweiss/PassportcardHW/README.md

    - Implement regular model updates for financial projections
    - Develop scenario planning based on prediction ranges

+5. **Model Auditing**:
+   - Implement regular monitoring of model performance across different segments
+   - Deploy drift detection to identify when model inputs are changing
+   - Add temporal performance tracking to monitor for model degradation
+   - Create automated reporting with recommendations for improvement

 ## Model Limitations and Future Improvements
 - Current model does not capture rare catastrophic medical events
 - Limited historical data for some customer segments